Sioux City Council members call for more review of fireworks ordinance

-SIOUX CITY -- Mayor Bob Scott said during Monday night's Sioux City Council meeting that he's on the verge of supporting a fireworks ban within city limits, as some other Iowa cities have implemented.
+SIOUX CITY -- Mayor Bob Scott said during Monday's Sioux City Council meeting that he's on the verge of supporting a fireworks ban within city limits, as some other Iowa cities have implemented.

 "Most cities our size have voted already to get rid of them.
 I'm about at that point.
 If we can't get any cooperation, if we can't have empathy for veterans that have served this country, then, you know what?
 There's only one path with me -- that's just to vote to do away with it," said Scott, who has also taken issue with the fireworks debris residents have failed to pick up.